-04 of the National Audit Act, No. 19 of 2018, the National Audit Office of Sri Lanka (NAOSL) is required to submit a reports to Parliament on actions taken by the NAOSL using inputs made by the citizen.
+According to the Section 04 of the National Audit Act, No. 19 of 2018, the National Audit Office of Sri Lanka (NAOSL) is required to submit a report to Parliament on actions taken by the NAOSL using inputs made by the citizen.
+However, since there are no supporting documents available online to prove above mentioned statement, answer d. has been selected.